Volodymyr Sheiko: Education

 In 1981 he graduated from Poltava State Music School named after MV Lysenko as a choirmaster and music theorist.

 In 1988 he graduated from the Tchaikovsky Kyiv State Conservatory with a degree in opera and symphony conducting (Prof. Stefan Turchak) and choral conducting (Prof. Lev Venediktov).

 In 1989-1991 he was an intern at the Bolshoi Opera and Ballet Theater (Moscow), directed by Fuat Mansurov.

 Creative activity

-Since 1988 he has been the conductor-producer of the Kyiv Academic Operetta Theater.

-In October 1990, he created the country's first non-governmental symphony orchestra "Ukraine," with which from 1991 to 2002 he conducted extensive concert and touring activities (Ukraine, Russia, Italy, France, Portugal, Poland, Croatia, Switzerland), made numerous recordings. on Ukrainian radio and television, has published a number of CDs (Russia, Italy, Great Britain, Switzerland), organized international art festivals "Meetings for Easter" (Kyiv, Ukraine - 2000, 2001, 2002) and "Tenoratorio" (Solothurn, Switzerland - 1999, 2000, 2001), was one of the organizers and director of the opening of VERDIANO-2001 (Busseto, Italy - 2001).